HomeTop HeadlinesHeartbreaking Truth About Chelsea Clinton’s Life

 Chelsea told Women’s Wear Daily that “the press is still all over me in London, but on the Continent I can do what I want.”
 The fact that she had to leave the country just to experience basic freedom demonstrates how oppressive the attention had become.

-In 2008, MSNBC anchor David Shuster suggested on air that Chelsea was “being pimped out” while campaigning for her mother.
+In 2008, MSNBC correspondent David Shuster suggested on air that Chelsea was “being pimped out” while campaigning for her mother.
 The sexually degrading comment was so egregious it led to his suspension.
 Hillary Clinton responded that she was “troubled by this pattern of behavior and comments” directed at her daughter.

 Despite being 27 and highly educated at the time, Chelsea remained vulnerable to crude, sexualized attacks from professional journalists who considered her fair game.
 Shuster’s apology couldn’t erase the public humiliation of such inappropriate commentary.